mootools/mootools-core/Docs/Request/Request.HTML.md

 Element Method: load {#Element:load}
 ------------------------------------

-Updates the content of the element with an Ajax get request.
+Updates the content of the Element with a Request.HTML GET request.

 ### Syntax: